clubofcodes/node_practice/README.md

 - Store info branch contains demo of cookies and sessions.
 - In Auth branch, added password field in user schema which will be encrypted and used for authorization.
 - Mail branch will be helpful to send mail using nodemailer npm package.
+- Listing of all products with other CRUD operations of product.
+Even Quantity of product remaining and sold out.

 ## Features